jseto/real-time-update-todo/README.md

 ## Code description

+You can find the full source code at [Github](https://github.com/jseto/real-time-update-todo)

 ### User interface

 The main UI components are located in the ui-components folder.
 It is a standard